wallarm/product-documentation/docs/latest/api-attack-surface/api-leaks.md

 ## Define your domains to search for API leaks

-You can define a list of your domains (**target domains**) where you want to search for API leaks.
-Once you specify target domains, Wallarm performs the following two-step procedure:
+You can define a list of your root domains where you want to search for API leaks.
+Once you specify domains, Wallarm performs the following two-step procedure:

 1. **Passive scan**: checks public resources for published (leaked) data related to these domains.
 1. **Active scan**: automatically searches the listed domains for subdomains.
 Then - as an unauthenticated user - sends requests to their endpoints and checks responses and the source code of pages for the presence of sensitive data.
 The following data is searched for: credentials, API keys, client secrets, authorization tokens, email addresses, public and private API schemas (API specifications).

-To define target domains to search for API leaks:
+To define root domains to search for API leaks:

 1. In the **API Attack Surface** or **API Leaks** section, click **Configure**.
 1. At the **Scope** tab, add your domains.
-You can use the names of domains, found by the [API Discovery](../api-discovery/overview.md) module (if enabled) or by [Wallarm's Scanner](../user-guides/scanner.md).

     Wallarm will start searching for subdomains and leaked credentials published under the domain.
 The search progress and results will be displayed at the **Status** tab.